-later I learned that they said, "Courtyard of the Happy Way", for this had been another Presbyterian Mission Centre.
-It was about 200 metres by 150 metres in size and included a church, hospital, rows of small rooms to house the Bible School students, larger buildings for classrooms and staff houses for the American missionaries, teachers and doctors.

-We drove through the gate and up the incline with what seemed like hundreds of internees standing on either side of the road to witness our arrival.
+This property had been another Presbyterian Mission Bible School.
+It was about 200 metres by 150 metres in size and included a church, hospital, rows of small rooms to house the Bible School students, larger buildings for classrooms and staff houses for the American missionaries, teachers and doctors The entrance was through a Chinese style of gateway which had three Chinese characters written across the top of it which I later learned said.
+"Courtyard of the Happy Way", We drove through the gate and up the incline with what seemed like hundreds of internees standing on either side of the road to witness our arrival.
 We were unloaded and gathered on the playing field next to the church, while a camp leader read out the instructions about the camp, and then we were assigned sleeping quarters.
-We were now a small part of the 2,000 or so people who had been interned in this Concentration Camp at Weihsien.
+We were now a small partof the 2,000 or so people who had been interned in this Concentration Camp at Weihsien.

 We were taken to one of the larger buildings, Block 24, and down into a very dank basement where we were given beds and bedding of a sort.
 My bed was a folding camp stretcher which was constructed of a piece of canvas stretched between two rails attached to folding legs.
 The rails were held apart with a removable wooden crosspiece at each end which kept the whole thing rigid.
-However on my bed the two cross pieces had been lost and so to sleep in it meant that my weight caused the outside rails to partially close in over the top of me.
-I really loved this bed which was cozy and warm, and was disappointed when we were given 'improved' sleeping arrangements.